 The Veterans Health Information Systems and Technology Architecture (Vista), an open source hospital information system used in 160 hospitals, several hundreds of clinics and more than a hundred nursing homes, will become part of the Debian free software distribution.
-This was announced at the Libre Software Meeting (LSM/RMLL) in Geneva, last week Wednesday.
+This was announced at the Libre Software Meeting (LSM/RMLL) in Geneva, last week Wednesday, by Andreas Tille, one of the software developers involved.

 "We will reach 'apt-get install vista', possibly at the end of this year", Tille said.
 He hopes that this will help to make Debian the distribution of choice for hospitals.